The Tale of Peter Rabbit: Plot

-The story focuses on Peter, a young rabbit, and his family.
-Peter’s mother, Mrs. Rabbit, intends to go shopping for the day and allows Peter and her other three children, Peter’s sisters: Flopsy, Mopsy, and Cottontail to go playing.
+The story focuses on Peter, a young, anthropomorphic rabbit, and his family.
+Peter's mother, Mrs. Rabbit, intends to go shopping for the day and allows Peter and her other three children, Peter's sisters: Flopsy, Mopsy, and Cotton-tail to go playing.
 She tells them they can go anywhere they like, but not to enter the vegetable garden of an old man named Mr. McGregor, whose wife, Mrs. McGregor, put their father in a pie after he entered and got caught by Mr. McGregor.
-Peter's three younger sisters obediently stay away from Mr. McGregor’s garden, choosing to go down the lane and gather blackberries, but Peter enters Mr. McGregor’s garden in the hopes of eating some vegetables.
+Peter's three younger sisters obediently stay away from Mr. McGregor's garden, choosing to go down the lane and gather blackberries, but Peter enters Mr. McGregor's garden in the hopes of eating some vegetables.

-Peter ends up eating more than is good for him and goes looking for parsley to cure his stomach ache.
+Peter eats more than is good for him and goes looking for parsley to cure his stomach ache.
 Peter is seen by Mr. McGregor, who chases Peter.
 Peter gets caught in a net and three friendly sparrows comfort him.
 Peter manages to escape Mr. McGregor just in time, but loses his blue jacket and shoes while running off.
-He hides in a greenhouse, ultimately jumping into a watering can for protection, unfortunately there is water inside the watering can so Peter gets wet and sneezes, alerting Mr. McGregor.
-When Mr. McGregor gets tired after running Peter and resumes his work, Peter tries to escape, but is completely lost in the huge garden.
-Peter tries getting a young Mouse to help him, however she is collecting food for her family and cannot help.
-Peter also notices a Cat sitting by a pond.
+He hides in a greenhouse, ultimately jumping into a watering can for protection.
+Unfortunately there is water inside the watering can so Peter gets wet and sneezes, alerting Mr. McGregor.
+When Mr. McGregor gets tired running after Peter and resumes his work, Peter tries to escape, but is completely lost in the huge garden.
+Peter tries getting a young mouse to help him, however she is collecting food for her family and cannot help.
+Peter also notices a cat sitting by a pond.
 Peter considers asking for directions, but ultimately decides not to, having been warned about cats by his cousin.
 However, Peter sees that Mr. McGregor is "gone" and it buys him some time to escape to the gate.
 Peter sees from a distance the gate where he entered the garden and heads for it, despite being noticed and chased by Mr. McGregor again.
 With difficulty, he wriggles under the gate, and escapes from the garden.
 His abandoned clothing is used by Mr. McGregor to dress a scarecrow.

-After returning home late, a sick Peter is reprimanded by his mother for losing his shoes and his jacket (the second jacket and shoes he has lost in a fortnight).
-Peter’s mother puts him to bed early without supper.
-To cure his stomach-ache, Mrs. Rabbit gives Peter a teaspoon of chamomile tea.
-Flopsy, Mopsy, and Cotton-tail, meanwhile, enjoy a delicious dinner of milk, bread and blackberries.
+After returning home late, a sick Peter is reprimanded by his mother for losing his shoes and blue jacket (the second jacket and shoes he has lost in a fortnight).
+Peter's mother puts him to bed early without supper.
+To treat his stomachache, Mrs. Rabbit gives Peter a teaspoon of chamomile tea.
+Flopsy, Mopsy, and Cottontail, meanwhile, enjoy a delicious dinner of milk, bread and blackberries.